 Following the low FODMAP diet can be a huge pain in the butt.
-So, you may be wondering if you can take a food sensitivity test to identify your IBS triggers, instead.
-In this article, we’ll talk about what food sensitivity tests do, how they work, and if they can help you find your dietary triggers
+So, you may be wondering if food sensitivity tests can identify IBS triggers!
+In this article, we'll talk about what food sensitivity tests do, how they work, and if they can help you find your dietary triggers.

 What's the Difference Between an Allergy and an Intolerance?

-First of all, while some people with IBS do have food allergies when we talk about food triggers and IBS, we’re talking about food intolerances or “sensitivities.”
-So, what’s the difference?
+First of all, when we talk about IBS food triggers, we're talking about food sensitivities, not allergies.
+So, what's the difference?

 A food allergy is when your immune system reacts to the proteins in everyday food as if it were something that might harm you.
 According to current research, true IgE-mediated food allergies affect 3.5-4% of the population.

 A food intolerance (or “sensitivity”) happens when foods that should be broken down and absorbed by the body continue to travel through the digestive stem, unabsorbed.
-As they travel, they may pull water into the bowel and be fermented by gut bacteria, which may lead to painful cramping, bloating, constipation, or diarrhea.
+As they travel, they may pull water into the bowel and be fermented by gut bacteria.
+This may lead to painful cramping, bloating, constipation, or diarrhea.

 Unlike allergies, reactions caused by an intolerance will resolve as soon as the trigger has exited the digestive system.